pranigopu/learningKubernetes/2_kubernetesArchitecture.md

 ### Service account
 A type of non-human account (i.e. unique identification) that provides a distinct identity in a cluster.
 A service account is managed by a _ServiceAccount_ object in Kubernetes.
 Pods, nodes and other entities inside and outside the cluster can use a specific _ServiceAccount_'s credentials to identify as that _ServiceAccount_.
 This identity is useful in various situations, including authenticating to the API server or implementing identity-based security policies.

+---

+_We have only looked at the concepts needed to understand the Kubernetes architecture.
+More Kubernetes-related concepts are discussed in another document_.

 ## Kubernetes architecture
 ### Container runtime